 Austria has been a longstanding advocate for arms control, disarmament and confidence- and security-building, and attaches particular importance to the implementation of such commitments by as many states as possible.
 It consequently seeks to further this aim in biand multilateral fora.
 Numerous initiatives have been undertaken in this regard.

-In the field of conventional weapons Austria is currently playing an active role in the promotion of the Convention on Cluster Munitions signed in December 2008.
-With a view to speeding up the Convention's ratification and implementation process the Austrian Law on the Prohibition of Cluster Munitions was circulated as a possible model among states that have not yet implemented it.
+In the field of conventional weapons Austria is currently playing an active role in the promotion of the Convention on Cluster Munitions, which entered into force on 1 August 2010.
+With currently 56 ratifications, Austria supports universalisation efforts of this Convention.